JasperBraun/SDRAP/README.md

-A tab-delimited file containing a descriptor of each parameter (except for the MySQL password used) in the first column and the value of the parameter used during pipeline execution in the second column.
+A tab-delimited file containing a descriptor of each parameter (except for the MySQL password used) in the first column and the value of the parameter used during software execution in the second column.

 #### `<database_name>_properties.tsv`